DaveMielke/NBP/b2g/ui/doc/introduction.rst

 In this input mode, any character that has a defined braille representation (see `Braille Character Map`_) can be directly typed by pressing the corresponding keys as a single combination.
 There are two exceptions to this simple (and obvious) rule.

-If the defined representation of a character is either just dot 7 or just dot 8 then it can't be directly typed because those keys are, respectively, Backspace and Enter.
+If the defined representation of a character is either just dot 7 or just dot 8 then it can't be typed by pressing the corresponding key because those keys are, respectively, Backspace and Enter.
+Press Space+Dot7 for just dot 7, and press Space+Dot8 for just dot 8.

 Directly Typing Unicode Braille Characters
 ``````````````````````````````````````````